karmaniverous/stan/stan.system.md

 # Requirements Guidelines

-For each new/changed requirement:
+- For each new/changed requirement:
   - Add a requirements comment block at the top of each touched file summarizing all requirements that file addresses.
   - Add inline comments at change sites linking code to specific requirements.
   - Write comments as current requirements, not as diffs from previous behavior.
   - Write global requirements and cross‑cutting concerns to `/stan.project.md`.
   - Clean up previous requirements comments that do not meet these guidelines.
 - Simplification policy:
-  - Before implementing, assess whether small, well‑targeted adjustments to the requirement can avoid complex workarounds imposed by the current toolchain.
-If so, present the proposal, its impact, and trade‑offs to the developer, and prefer that path if accepted.
+  - Before implementing, assess whether small adjustments to the requirement can avoid complex workarounds imposed by the current toolchain.
+Prefer that path if accepted.
-  - When a requirements‑level question is asked, respond with analysis (scope, impact, risks, migration) first; only propose code once the requirement is settled.
-  - Code smells & workarounds: avoid shims/passthroughs; research and adopt standard patterns instead.

-# Testing Guidelines
+# Testing Guidelines (generic)

 - Read the tests and fixtures first; do not code solely to make tests pass.
   Before code changes, explain the failure and whether the test remains appropriate.
 - Tests should couple with the code they cover (e.g., `feature.ts` ↔ `feature.test.ts`).
-- You may extend existing test files to improve coverage but do not change existing test cases unless strictly necessary.
-- CLI (Commander) testing tips:
-  - Use `exitOverride()` on root and subcommands to prevent `process.exit()` during tests and to swallow:
-    `commander.helpDisplayed`, `commander.unknownCommand`,
-    `commander.unknownOption`.
-  - Prefer `parseAsync(argv, { from: 'user' })` in tests, passing only the
-    user tokens (not `node script`), or normalize argv accordingly.
-  - Capture stdout/stderr to assert help and error messages; you may also interrogate `command.helpInformation()` for static help text.
-  - Use dynamic imports inside command actions so test doubles/mocks can be applied before modules are loaded.
-  - Avoid global `allowUnknownOption(true)` in production code; handle known test harness noise with targeted normalization instead.

 # Linting Guidelines